simp/pupmod-simp-simp_bolt/README.md

 ### What simp_bolt affects

-The simp_bolt module creates a local user account on systems, simp_bolt by default, that has the ability to ``su`` to the root user on the system.
-Every effort has been taken to implement this as securely as possible.
-Due to the potential to effectively lockout the account, the root user is not permitted to be specified as the local user account.
-By default, the user is only permitted to login via ssh from specified hosts.
-The local user is limited to one login for the execution of tasks, to facilitate attestation, except on systems specified as 'bolt servers' where two logins are permitted to allow the execution of tasks on the local machine.
+The simp_bolt module can create a local user account on target systems, simp_bolt by default, that has the ability to ``su`` to the root user on the system.
+Every effort has been taken to implement this as securely as possible by including an option to manage user security settings.
+Due to the potential to effectively lockout the account, the root user is not permitted to be specified as the target user account if manage user security settings is enabled.
+The target user can be restricted to only login via ssh from specified hosts and also limited to only one login session at a time for the execution of tasks.
+Multiple ssh keys can be specified for the target user to permit different user accounts on the controller to run bolt and provide a degree of attestation.

-The user's home directory defaults to /var/local/simp_bolt.
-This location is used to store configuration files on the Bolt server and temporary files on the target systems.
+The target user's home directory defaults to /var/local/simp_bolt.
+This location is used for temporary files on the target systems.
 This can be configured to a different location if desired.

 Bolt logs are written to the /var/log/puppetlabs/bolt by default, and the directory structure will be created if necessary.
 This can also be configured